BattleBots: Comedy Central seasons (2000–2002)

+ABC/Discovery Channel revival (2015–present)

 In December 2014, ABC announced that it had picked up a six-episode revival of BattleBots, produced by Whalerock Industries, to premiere in June 2015.
 Roski and Munson served as executive producers, joined by Lloyd Braun.
-The revival drew an average viewership of 5.4 million in its Sunday-night timeslot, with a 1.9 share in the 18-49 demographic.
-In November 2015, ABC announced that it had renewed the BattleBots revival for a second season, which expanded the competition to a 56-team field.
+The 2015 revival drew an average viewership of 5.4 million in its Sunday-night timeslot, with a 1.9 share in the 18-49 demographic.
+In November 2015, ABC announced that it had renewed the BattleBots revival for the seventh overall season of the series.
+The 2016 competition expanded to a 56-team field.

-After ABC declined to renew the revival for a third season, the series was picked up by Discovery Channel and sister network Science.
-On April 18, 2018, Discovery and Science Channel announced that a new season would begin on Friday, May 11, 2018, at 8:00 p.m.
-ET/PT on Discovery Channel and Wednesday, May 16, 2018, at 9:00 p.m.
-ET/PT on Science Channel.
-The announcement reported that amongst the returning bots would be favorites Tombstone, Minotaur, Chomp, Witch Doctor, Bronco, Bombshell, Bite Force, and Yeti.
+After ABC declined to renew the revival for a subsequent season, the series was picked up by Discovery Channel and sister network Science.
+In April 2018, the networks announced that a new season would premiere that year: May 11 on Discovery and May 16 on Science Channel.
+The announcement reported that among the returning bots would be favorites Tombstone, Minotaur, Chomp, Witch Doctor, Bronco, Bombshell, Bite Force, and Yeti.
 Chris Rose and Kenny Florian return to call the action, provide background information about the bots and teams, and offer commentary.
 Jessica Chobot served again as the sideline reporter.
 Faruq Tauheed returned as the ring announcer.

-BattleBots was then brought back for another season on June 5, 2019, on Discovery and Science Channel.
+BattleBots returned for another season on June 5, 2019, on Discovery and Science Channel.
 Chris Rose and Kenny Florian returned as hosts with a new sideline reporter, Jenny Taft, interviewing all of the BattleBots competitors in the workshop.
-A tenth season was set to premiere on Discovery on May 15, 2020; however, due to the ongoing coronavirus pandemic, it was pushed to December 3, 2020.
-Filming began on October 10 and ended on October 21.
+The COVID-19 pandemic delayed the tenth-season premiere on Discovery, planned for May 2020.
+Filming finally occurred October 10–21 for the season 10 premiere on December 3, 2020.
+An eleventh season ran from January 6 to April 7, 2022, establishing a permanent base for production at Caesars Entertainment Studios in Las Vegas.
+A twelfth season—marketed as "World Championship VII"—ran from January 5 to May 25, 2023.

+Apart from the televised competitions, BattleBots has hosted several untelevised shows in Las Vegas.
+In 2019 and 2022, minor tournaments were hosted in collaboration with re:MARS, a technology conference run by Amazon.
+The re:MARS competition on June 6, 2019, was won by Witch Doctor (out of ten competitors), while the competition on June 23, 2022, was won by HyperShock (out of eight competitors).
+A live show, 'BattleBots: Destruct-A-Thon', was presented four days a week from February to May 2023.
+'Destruct-A-Thon' exhibited unscripted fights between replicas of classic and reboot BattleBots competitors.
+The replica bots, or 'ShowBots', were built and driven by a production crew with guidance from the original teams who designed them.
+Starting May 2023, the production space was utilized for another live show, 'BattleBots Proving Ground', which involved fights between newly designed or untested bots from newcomers or unproven teams.